JanAPandes/Final-Project-CS2/Project_Template_ComputerScience2-main/docs/Proposal.md

-# 📌 Project Proposal, Group 1 8-Dahlia
+# 📌 Project Proposal, Group 1 8-Dahlia (First Draft)

 ## 📝 Project Title
-*Enter your initial project title here.*
+Yearlong Programming Project on the Application of Python Coding and JSON Files on Student Grades

 ---